 The web player and desktop apps of Spotify have similar layouts with a stationary navigation bar to one side.
 The navigation bar allows you to access your library quickly for someone like me, who has an excessive amount of playlists I am constantly adding to.

 Drag-and-drop is another excellent feature that’s available in both the PC app and web player.
 You can drag and drop songs to your playlists without needing to navigate menus.

 Amazon Music’s interface is also simple and easy.
 Instead of having a sidebar, the app’s navigation bar is located at the top of the screen.

 It contains quick links to your Library, Home feed, Search bar, and Library.
 The web player links to podcasts, while the desktop app does not.

 Amazon Music does not offer drag-and-drop functionality.
 However, the drop-down menus available when you click on an album or song are pretty comprehensive and easy to use.

 The layouts of both platforms’ mobile apps are similar.
 The main navigation bar at the bottom of your screen houses the Search/Find, Home, Library, and Search/Find buttons.
 If you prefer to use your hands for Amazon Music, there is an additional Alexa button.

 Amazon Music makes excellent use of filters throughout its app.
-You can filter your search results so that only 3D audio and Ultra HD songs are shown, for example.
+You can filter your search results so that only 3D audio quality and Ultra HD songs are shown.
 Filtering your library can be done by artist, song, album, or playlist.

 This makes it easier to find what exactly you are looking for.
 Spotify offers a similar function in the Library and Search sections.
 However, this update was only in February 2024.